 Now here is what you can do with an suspended 4 chord.
 You can use it as a common chord for use with major and minor scales.
 You can also use it to make a smooth transition from a major scale to a minor scale.
 But all in all, it’s just an extremely versatile and nice sounding chord.

-Note: I did not say this in the chord construction lesson, but minor chords can be formed by taking the I-III-V degree notes from the minor scale (aeolian mode).
+Note: Minor chords can be formed by taking the I-III-V degree notes from the minor scale (aeolian mode).

 |The C Major Scale